 Midland City is a very small town located in the state of Alabama.
 With a population of 2,386 people and two constituent neighborhoods, Midland City is the 187th largest community in Alabama.

-Unlike some towns, Midland City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midland City are a mix of both white- and blue-collar jobs.
+Midland City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Midland City is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Midland City who work in sales jobs (13.89%), food service (13.89%), and teaching (8.41%).

 The citizens of Midland City are slightly less educated than the national average of 21.84% for the average city or town: 14.37% of adults in Midland City have a bachelor's degree or advanced degree

 The per capita income in Midland City in 2010 was $17,437, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $69,748 for a family of four.
 Midland City also has one of the higher rates of people living in poverty in the nation, with 31.50% of its population below the federal poverty line.